imlokesha/WasteSegregation/README.md

 - Python
 - Keras and TensorFlow for deep learning
 - OpenCV for image processing
-- Arduino for hardware control
-- Servo motors, a camera, jumper wires, and breadboard for hardware components

 >**Future Work**:
 - Improving the accuracy of the deep learning model by increasing the size and diversity of the training dataset.